Motor Vehicle Accident Statistics: News and Updates June 2025

 Source: NHTSA

-The latest statistics from March 2025 reveal a mixed picture of progress and challenges for self-driving vehicles.
+The latest statistics from May 2025 reveal a mixed picture.
+The latest NHTSA data shows that self-driving vehicle crashes continue to fluctuate, with monthly accident numbers ranging from 22 to 81.
 Generally, since 2021, crashes of cars equipped with ADS (Automated Driving Systems) have been going up, although the numbers fluctuate from month to month.

 Latest Autonomous Vehicle Safety Statistics